afpineda/OpenSourceSimWheelESP32/doc/firmware/HID_notes.md

 The number of user interfaces implemented in the device.
 Zero or more user interfaces (UI) may be available, for example, "rev lights", an OLED and a speaker.
-This is relevant when using report ID 6.

 ### Max FPS